B-Whiting-Designs/portfolio-jekyll/_posts/2020-11-05-idiots-and-a-dm-chapter-3.md

 ---
 layout: post
 title: >-
   Iditots and a DM Ep.
-2 - A Glutton for Punishment
+3 - Slaying the Dragon
 featured_image: /images/uploads/dnd.jpg

 image_caption: Idiots and a DM - Dungeons and Dragons